bitmystic-dev/old-android-bitos/README.md

 #  BitOS Android (Building Instructions)

-Use this to update only the changed files in the directory (faster building process)
+Use this command to update only the changed files in the directory (faster apk building process whenever any new version of code is pushed to github)

 ```bash
 git pull